-2.2.1 Toxic materials
+2.2.2 Toxic substances

 Toxic substances (also known as poison or toxins) refer to substances which can cause damage to living beings if they enter the organism above a specific low dose.
 The more the ingested amount of a toxic substance increases, the greater the likelihood of damage to health due to poisoning is.
 This can lead to death.